 Leading transport and energy companies, including National Grid, Western Power Distribution and car manufacturer Nissan are collaborating in the project, led by Element Energy who will also coordinate the modelling, supported by ourselves, Moixa and Cenex.

-ESC will provide the modelling capability to establish the energy system impacts of implementing V2G under a range of different vehicle uptake and electricity generation scenarios.
+Energy Systems Catapult will provide the modelling capability to establish the energy system impacts of implementing V2G under a range of different vehicle uptake and electricity generation scenarios.
 This analysis will inform the opportunity available to future V2G providers and establish key drivers and dependencies that would influence V2G revenue.

 National Grid and Western Power Distribution will advise on electricity system operation and distribution network challenges and opportunities.
 Nissan’s European Technical Centre will provide real-life data on driver behaviour, drawing on experience of delivering more than 500,000 EVs worldwide.